County Republican Party asks Rep. Capps to resign

 “Why would I even consider that discussion,” Capps said.
 “My campaign, my office, me as an individual, I have absolutely nothing to do with this video.
 I never have had anything to do with this video and I’ll continue to stand by that.”

+The statement from the Sedgwick County Republican Party says that the SCRP will donate all money received from Capps to ICTSOS.

+“They are a local organization that strives to better our community through building people up, not tearing them down,” said Glasscock.
+“We also ask all local Republican affiliate groups to join us in donating any contributions received from Mr. Capps.
+This sends a strong signal that the Republican Party stands united against dirty politics.”

-The lawsuit says young women were paid $50 each to pose as young girls who had been sexually harassed.
+Whipple’s lawsuit says actresses in the ad were paid $50 each to pose as young girls who had been sexually harassed.
 It says the women went to a South Broadway address and were told they were producing a public service announcement against domestic violence but were not told who they were talking about.

 Mayor Jeff Longwell has called the ad slimy and tells KSN no one who works for his campaign has had any involvement with the ad and he does not believe any of his supporters are involved.